brundinm/geospy/README.md

 legacy Flash games and animations directly in modern web browsers, without requiring the official (and discontinued) Flash Player plugin.
 It translates Flash .swf files into modern web technologies (HTML5, WebAssembly, and WebGL) on the fly.
-In this GeoSpy wrapper, the JavaScript ruffle.js file automatically detects embedded Flash content and seamlessly replaces it with the Ruffle player.
+In this GeoSpy wrapper index.html file, the JavaScript ruffle.js file automatically detects embedded Flash content and seamlessly replaces it with the Ruffle player.

-To play the game, you can click the website link at the top right of this page in the About section to launch the Ruffle player and the embedded GeoSpy game, or you go to the website at <a href="https://brundinm.github.io/geospy/" target="_blank" rel="nofollow noopener noreferrer">https://brundinm.github.io/geospy/</a>.
+To play the game, you can click the website link at the top right of this page in the About section to launch the Ruffle player and the embedded GeoSpy game, or you can go to the website at <a href="https://brundinm.github.io/geospy/" target="_blank" rel="nofollow noopener noreferrer">https://brundinm.github.io/geospy/</a>.